jonnymuir/Entra-Minimal-Example-App/README.md

 The setting you'll need from all that are the instance name followed by .ciamlogin.com - this is minimalexample in my case.
 It is the primary domain for the tenant.
 I think you might also be able to use the tenantID here (needs checking)

+Next you need to set up your app to be able to call Microsoft Graph to add the roles to your newly created user.
+I've used the same app registration to do this, but in practise it may be better to set up a new one specifically for this purpose.

+Create a secret in the app regstration so we can do a none user present authentication to the Graph API.
+Call it something sensible like MyWebAppLinkingSecret, however it is the value you need.

+You then need to go to the API permissions and give the app the graph api permissions needed to link to the role.
+This is https://graph.microsoft.com/AppRoleAssignment.ReadWrite.All

+When you have added the API permission you also need to Grant Admin consent for the application (this is a link button above the permission list)

 TenantId is the AD TenantId - you can also use the full domain name.

 ClientId is from the app registration.

+LinkedMemberRoleID - you'll need to look in the app registration manifest and grab hold of the guid for the LinkedMember role you created above.

+ServicePrincipalObjectId - For this example we are using the app registration itself to update the user to a LinkedMember, for this grab the objectid from the app registration overview

+ClientSecret - The value of the secret created above

 ```
 # Set Instance